-This absolutely poured out of my heart, through my pen, and onto paper this afternoon.
+This absolutely poured out of my heart, through my pen, and onto paper on September 27,2008.
 I originally thought I was writing fiction, but God showed me otherwise.
 I pray that it blesses and touches someone else.
 I know it has me.“Hi, Mommmeeeeeeee!”

 My son’s voice, almost a scream, decreases in volume as he speeds away on his too-small bicycle.
 I look up from my clipboard and smile at the streak zooming away in the distance.
 “Hi, Andrew."

 Probably too late to buy him a bike that fits for this year.
 October is only a few days away, and the rain—and eventually the snow—will prevent him from riding much if at all before the spring thaw, and who knows how much bigger he’ll be by then?
 He’s not complaining, anyway